 - Excel will return the numbers as values in a separate worksheet.

-6. Run a VBA Code to Convert Formulas to Value Automatically
+6. Applying VBA Code for Converting Formulas to Value Automatically

 - Press ALT + F11 to open the VBA window.